 (Labrador Retriever, German Shepherd, Labradoodle, Golden Retriever, Rottweiler American Bulldog, Boxer, Doberman, Hungarian Vizsla, Belgian Shepherd Dog, Bullmastiff, Saint Bernard, Great Dane, Mastiff, Rhodesian Ridgeback, Greyhound)

 The crematorium will hand your ashes back to you in a standard container.
-If you want to purchase an urn, you can either do this through your crematorium or search our stock pf pet urns which can be delivered to your crematorium in time for the ceremony.
+If you want to purchase an urn, you can either do this through your crematorium or search our hand-selected range of dog urns for ashes, which can be delivered to your crematorium in time for the ceremony.